MicrosoftDocs/xamarin-docs/docs/ios/user-interface/controls/progress-activity-indicator.md

 ---
-title: "Progress and Activity Indicators" ms.prod: xamarin ms.assetid: 7AA887E4-51F7-4867-82C5-A8D2EA48AE07
+title: "Progress and Activity Indicators in Xamarin.iOS"
-ms.technology: xamarin-ios
+description: "This document discusses how to use progress and activity indicators in Xamarin.iOS.
+It describes how to use them both programmatically and with a storyboard." ms.prod: xamarin ms.assetid: 7AA887E4-51F7-4867-82C5-A8D2EA48AE07 ms.technology: xamarin-ios